BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 take *action*, ...
 ------------------
 Takes the action(s) specified and pass control to the simulator until the next timestep.
+Unlike :sampref:`wait`, this statement may not be used in monitors or :term:`modular scenarios`, since these do not take actions.

 .. _wait: